mdkamrulcse/wedevs-pro-backend/README.md

 ## Products CRUD Oprations with Laravel and JWT Authentication

-This is an API with CRUD options with Laravel JWT authentication.
+This is an API with CRUD oprations with Laravel JWT authentication.

 ## Installation